jowers/coursera-wearable-data/README.md

 3. Each type of observational unit forms a table.

 It is also noted in this paper that this is the same as Codd's 3rd normal form, but with the constraints framed in statistical language

+I've not made any attempt to combine data measurements, which means that the output data I've produced meets point one of the description.
+For point 2, the observations asked for in the exercise are the means of each recording, grouped by subject and activity.
+My data set contains one row for each of the combinations of subject and activity, which meets this description.
+The third point is a wider point regarding the data set, and I believe is met by the orginal study, and hence by my dataset.